1. Policy Statement

 5.5.
 Exceptions and Emergency or Temporary UPSM Amendment Process

-5.5.3.
-In instances where the Provost issues interim university policies or standards, they will be promptly reported to the EPSC.
-From the time of notification, the EPSC will, within one year, make a recommendation to the President to approve, rescind, or otherwise modify the interim policy or standard.
+5.5.1.
+The Provost, or the Senior Vice Provost for Academic Affairs as their designee, may authorize exceptions to this university standard, including, but not limited to, expediting processes when necessary, issuing interim university policies or university standards, waiving or temporarily altering provisions, or otherwise altering the processes articulated herein.
+In instances where the Provost, or the Senior Vice Provost for Academic Affairs as the Provost’s designee, issues interim university policies or standards, they will immediately report such action to the EPSC.
+From the time of notification, the EPSC will, within one year, make a recommendation to the President to approve, rescind, or otherwise modify the interim policy.
 If the interim policy is not acted on by the President within one year, it is effectively rescinded.

 5.6.
 Distribution of the UPSM